AlfrescoLabs/alfresco-gradle-plugins/README.md

 ####Plugin: `alfresco-war-dependencies`

 The `explodeWarDependencies` task extracts the jars and configs from the WAR file specified in warFile to be used as dependencies in the project.
-A `compile` dependency on all jars in `explodedLibsDir` is also added to the project.
+A `compile` dependency on all jars in `dependenciesExplodedLibsDir` is also added to the project.

 ### Running the `explodeWarDependencies` Task